DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab3.md

 Incorporate a comparrison like this into your code to determine if the _Up_ input is being pressed.
 Do the same for the _Down_ input.
 Once it's working like you expect, remove the line that prints the input values and only print a message when Up or Down is pressed.

+If you get stuck, look at [touch-input-up-down.py](https://github.com/DavesCodeMusings/smart-thermostat-lab/blob/main/solutions/touch-input-up-down.py)

+## Adjusting the Thermostat Up or Down